Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 A. Exercise regularly to promote muscle regain.

-B. Take amino acid supplements because they are an excellent way to provide energy to rebuild muscles.
+B. Take amino acid supplements because they are easier to digest than whole foods.

 C. During recovery, consume extra carbohydrate but not extra protein.